fraiaperezrayonforsman-cloud/Software-Construction/SoCo_HS25-group_004-a3/README.md

 "dfrgfs destroys the second file to 0 bytes and the wrong date, please help me find the issue in the java code"

 # Authors
-Natalia Piegat, Julie Truc, Fraia Pérez-Rayón
+Natalia Piegat (missbo-cyber is my github account which I have linked in my Visual Studio), Julie Truc, Fraia Pérez-Rayón